First and foremost, Jitsi is a community of developers that are pushing the envelope of video conferencing quality on the web. Come join us!

 SIP Communicator is renamed Jitsi (from the Bulgarian “жици”, or “wires”), since it now also supports audio and video over XMPP’s Jingle extensions and it would be silly to still call it SIP Communicator.

-Emil Ivov founds the Blue Jimp company, which employs some of Jitsi’s main contributors.
+Emil Ivov and Yana Stamcheva found the Blue Jimp company, which employs Jitsi’s main contributors.
 They offer professional support and development services.

 We get our own Wikipedia entry.
 Look out, world.

 SIP communicator is completely rearchitected, adopting a new OSGi based design to make it easier to write plugins for the project.

 Emil Ivov, a student at the University of Strasbourg, France, creates SIP Communicator.
 He also teaches salsa and West Coast swing.